 It is generally known that when we find a wild baby animal, we should not touch it because it could bite or scratch us.
 But then again, experts say it is best to leave it alone or return the baby to its parents.

 Jennifer Keats Curtis has done an excellent job telling this story, and I like the lesson within the story—helping wildlife is important, but it must be done cautiously and with supervision from an expert.
 It’s obvious she enjoys teaching children about preserving and protecting local wildlife.
-She lives with her family in Maryland, and she has written several books for Sylvan Dell.
+She lives with her family in Maryland, and she has written several books for Arbordale.

 I also love the illustrations by the very talented Laura Jacques.
 The pictures are beautiful, colorful and realistic.
 Ms. Jacques has over twenty-five years of professional experience as an illustrator, and she enjoys illustrating books that focus on natural history, wildlife, and the environment.